mkeneqa/vagrant-hg2git/ReadMe.md

 ### Step 3: Do Conversion

-Log into the vagrant server via console/terminal using the following command.
+Log in to the vagrant server via console/terminal with the following command.
 (Must be within the **`Hg2GitConvert`** directory where the **`Vagrantfile`** file is located)

 ```
 vagrant ssh
 ```

-This log you in to the vagrant server.
-Then run the following command to convert the repository
+Once logged in run the following command to convert the repository

 ```
 sh Hg2GitConvert/hg2gitconvert.sh